PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 description of my thoughts on this eulogy because I have some other things to do.

 Just to give you a glimpse of what his speech was about: first, he talks about desire - love is desire.
-Actually, it was related to previous eulogy (Agathon's) that I didn't mention.
-Agathon talks about desire and etc
+Actually, it was related to the previous eulogy (Agathon's) that I didn't mention.
+Agathon talks about desire and etc.

 Socrates seems to agree but he claims that desire is about something that someone lacks, and if someone loves something, this someone lacks this something.